zzunairaa/zzunairaa/README.md

 ## 👩🏻‍💻 About Me

 🎓 Master's Student in Artificial Intelligence
-📍 Alma Mater Studiorum : University of Bologna, Italy
+📍 Alma Mater Studiorum – University of Bologna, Italy
 📄 Co-author of a Peer-Reviewed EVALITA NLP Paper
 🧠 Specialized in **Natural Language Processing (NLP), TinyML, Quantized Deep Learning & Edge AI**
 ⚙️ Focused on efficient architectures, model compression, and explainable AI

-My work strongly emphasizes **NLP systems** — from **transformer based modeling** to **evaluation-driven research** and **deployment aware language pipelines**.
-I design AI models that are not only accurate, but **computationally efficient, interpretable, and optimized for real world constraints**.
+My work strongly emphasizes **NLP systems** — from **transformer-based modeling** to **evaluation-driven research** and **deployment-aware language pipelines**.
+I design AI models that are not only accurate, but **computationally efficient, interpretable, and optimized for real-world constraints**.

 I care about how models behave beyond benchmarks, including **memory usage, MACs, quantization impact, and edge deployment feasibility**.